-As an illustration, in a discussion of the treatment of the Publicans by the Pharisees cited here:
+For example, in a discussion of the treatment of the Publicans by the Pharisees cited here:

 “19.
 We find, however, that these people were strongly drawn toward John the Baptist (Luke 3:12; 7:29) and toward Jesus.
 (Matt.
 9:10) Not having the social comforts of the Jewish religion; not having permission to attend any of the religious services; not even being privileged to attend the temple service, or to contribute toward the support of the worship of God; not being allowed any of the society of the Jews with their families, – it can be readily seen why they would welcome the teachings of the Baptizer and of Jesus.
 The Pharisees on the other hand, not only refused to associate with them, but anathematized every one who had any dealings with them.
 They went so far as to teach that it was impossible for a publican to be saved, or to have any share in the world to come.
 They would not even give him a Jewish burial, in order to keep him from defiling Jewish soil.
-This naturally in the estimation of the pious Jew, would exclude him from a resurrection, as only those Jews would be revived in the last day who were laid in sacred soil.” writtentreasures.org/html/plcchap3.html
+This naturally in the estimation of the pious Jew, would exclude him from a resurrection, as only those Jews would be revived in the last day who were laid in sacred soil.”
+See WrittenTreasures.org.

 This was the social structure of those cut off by the Pharisees and the Council.
 And more from the same site: